notsage817/Data-Engineer/Data warehouse in cloud/Data warehouse.md

 ## OLAP Cubes
 >An OLAP cube is an aggregation of a fact metric on a number of dimensions, which is easy to cummunicate to business users.

-**Roll up**
++ *MOLAP*: Pre-aggregate the OLAP cubes and saves them on a special purpose non-relational database
++ *ROLAP*: Compute the OLAP cubes on the fly from the existing relational databases where the dimensional model resides **Roll up**
 - Sum up a branch by a higher hierarchy of category(eg. sum up sales of all the cities by countried)